OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

 | Ruby       | Ruby Style Guide             | RuboCop                   |

-Following a style guide makes sure that your code is written in a way that is consistent with code written by other programmers (assuming they also follow the style guide).
+Following a style guide makes sure that your code is written in a way that is consistent with code written by other programmers (assuming they also follow the same style guide).

-- You code will be easier to read/understand for programmers outside your project.
+- You code will be easier to read and understand for programmers outside your project.
 - Code style will be consistent throughout the project even if several developers are working on it.
 - Style guides are based on best practices for the language.

-Style guides are well worth the read, but often lengthy and sometimes obscure.
-Luckily, there exist many software tools to enforce style guides automatically (see table above).
+Style guides are well worth the read, but often are lengthy and (sometimes) obscure.
+Luckily, there exist many *software tools to enforce style guides automatically (see table above).

 > It's likely that there are several style guides available for your favorite language.
 For instance, pretty
-> much bug web companies have their own javaScript style guide.
-However, most of the time, one style guide
+> much every web companies have their own JavaScript style guide.
+However, one style guide often
 > dominates and is used by most of the community.
 This is the one you should probably use!

 <a id="naming"></a>